naorlivne/drone-heroku-deploy-container/README.md

 The below pipeline configuration demonstrates simple usage:

-> You will have to make sure to first push you're image to registry.heroku.com/<app>/<process-type> first, this plugin only does Heroku release stage.
+> You will have to make sure to first push you're image to registry.heroku.com/your_app_name/app_process_type first, this plugin only does Heroku release stage, more info can be found [here](https://devcenter.heroku.com/articles/container-registry-and-runtime#pushing-an-existing-image) and [here](https://devcenter.heroku.com/articles/container-registry-and-runtime#using-a-ci-cd-platform).

 ```yaml
 kind: pipeline